-When we’re speaking about real Italian food, if someone never visited Italy, and never tried authentic Italian food, might not even know what it actually is.
+How to make authentic Italian food?
+What is Italian comfort food?
+What are the 10 Italian dishes that don’t exist in Italy?
+When we’re speaking about real Italian food, if someone never visited Italy, and never tried for example southern Italian food, might not even know what it actually is.
 You know, the food in Italian restaurants around the world might be called Italian, but just a few of them are authentically Italian.
 Each country and each restaurant changes somehow the recipes.
 One great example before we start talking about real Italian food in detail is the Spaghetti alla Carbonara.
+So, let’s get right into the real Italian food and Italian food that doesn’t exist in Italy!

 There’s almost no place around the world where this simple Italian recipe would be done authentically, and in most cases, it has actually nothing to do with the real Italian spaghetti Carbonara.
 Well, in this article we’ll be discussing what is authentic Italian food, and what isn’t.
 By the end of this post, you’ll learn how to tell if a dish is actually Italian, or it’s just called as so.